Jamiroquai88/VBDiarization/README.md

 ## Examples

 Example script `examples/diarization.py` is able to run full diarization process.
+The code is designed in a way, that you have everything in same tree structure with relative paths in list and then you just specify directories - audio, VAD, output, etc.

 ### Required Arguments